uon-nuget/ExpressiveAnnotations/README.md

 * Add the library to your project
 * Add the required javascript files to your project and include them in your layout or views
-* Add code to startup to configure an `HttpContextAccessor` for the `RequestStorage` class
+* Add ExpressiveAnnotations to the service collection in `Startup.ConfigureServices()`
 * Add validation attributes as annotations to the properties you want to validate

 ### Acquiring the library